Thomas Joseph Lee: Local government

 Lee also hosted a civic reception for Victor Roffey following Roffey's historic flight from New Caledonia to Australia in 1931.

 With increasing car ownership, road transport networks were becoming an important issue and in 1932, Lee signed a petition along with 81 local businessmen who were lobbying to have the road between Rockhampton and Yaamba declared a state highway.

 The advancement of technology saw radio stations and talking pictures in the city for the first time during Lee's first term with Lee officially opening the "talkies" at Earl's Court and the Tivoli Theatre shortly after becoming mayor.

 When the Post-Master General of Australia Albert Green officially opened the city's first radio station 4RK remotely from Canberra in 1931, Lee responded at the official function at the Rockhampton School of Arts by saying he accepted the station on behalf of the people of Rockhampton and the central district.
 Lee said he trusted the station would be met with the support and success it deserves.
 After undergoing a name change in 2000 to ABC Capricornia, the station celebrated its 90th anniversary in 2021.

 At the official opening of 4RO in 1932, Lee observed that it was the second such occasion which he had been present during his time as the city's mayor following the successful launch of 4RK the previous year.
 With 4RO's opening, Rockhampton became the first regional city in Queensland to have two radio stations on the air.
 He concluded his remarks by wishing everyone many happy hours of radio amusement and wished 4RO the best of luck.
 In 2022, the station celebrated its 90th anniversary.

 Lee used both 4RK and 4RO to communicate directly with local residents which included a public address upon the death of King George V when he said the citizens of Rockhampton joined with other parts of the British Empire in expressing regret at the death of the king.

-The way people shopped was also beginning to change with Lee being afforded the opportunity to tour Rockhampton's first Woolworths supermarket in 1933 prior to its opening in the CBD.
+The way people shopped was also beginning to change with Lee being afforded the opportunity to tour Rockhampton's first Woolworths in 1933 prior to its opening in the CBD.